LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

       ..............................................................................
       .
 In this step we open the Dow Jones chain and display the name of new . elements as soon as they are detected by the decoding algorithm.
-To this . aim we leverage the onElementAdded() functional interface.
+To this . aim we leverage the ElementAddedFunction functional interface.

         <<< Press <Enter> to continue...